nchammas/flintrock/README.md

 Flintrock is a command-line tool and library for launching [Apache Spark](http://spark.apache.org/) clusters.

 **Flintrock is currently undergoing heavy development.
-Until we make a 1.0 release, you probably should not use Flintrock unless you are ready to keep up with frequent changes to how it works.** Python hackers or heavy spark-ec2 users who are looking to experiment with something new are welcome to try Flintrock out and potentially [contribute](CONTRIBUTING.md).
+Until we make a 1.0 release, you probably should not use Flintrock unless you are ready to keep up with frequent changes to how it works.** Python hackers or heavy spark-ec2 users who are looking to experiment with something new are welcome to try Flintrock out and potentially even [contribute](CONTRIBUTING.md).

 ## Usage